Gracefullyastark/fungal-nlr/.ipynb_checkpoints/README-checkpoint.md

 ## How to use fungal-nlr

-First, use the "get_ncbi_genomes.ipynb" notebook to download NCBI genomes and proteomes into the '/proteomes' and '/genomes' directories.
+First, use the *get_ncbi_genomes.ipynb* notebook to download NCBI genomes and proteomes into the *proteomes* and *genomes* directories.

-For the main pipeline of identifying NLR candidates in the reference proteome, searching for orthologs across genomes, aligning amino acid translations, and saving entropy plots, run the "find_nlr.ipynb" notebook
+Then, run the *find_nlr.ipynb* notebook for identifying NLR candidates in the reference proteome, searching for orthologs across genomes, aligning amino acid translations, and saving entropy plots.

 ### Directories with some output files I have already generated:

-'/clustalo_out': multiple alignments of NLR orthologs by Clustal Omega
+*/clustalo_out*: multiple alignments of NLR orthologs by Clustal Omega

-'/entropy': entropy plots and sequences for NLR alignments
+*/entropy*: entropy plots and sequences for NLR alignments

-'/hmmsearch_out': hmmsearch output for NLR candidates in reference proteoms
+*/hmmsearch_out*: hmmsearch output for NLR candidates in reference proteoms